shellytalis/policy-model-tutorial/index.md

 ## Getting started
 There are two web components:

-The first web component,**"Default" web component**, is the default interview constructed as follows- multiple choice questions that can be answered by clicking a button that represents the appropriate answer.
+* The first web component,**"Default" web component**, is the default interview constructed as follows- multiple choice questions that can be answered by clicking a button that represents the appropriate answer.

-The second web component,**"Chat" web component**, is in the form of a chat where you can answer questions using two ways: the first way is by clicking on a button that represents the appropriate answer and the second way is to type in the text box the appropriate answer number.
+* The second web component,**"Chat" web component**, is in the form of a chat where you can answer questions using two ways: the first way is by clicking on a button that represents the appropriate answer.
+The second way is to type in the text box the appropriate answer number.

 ## How it looks like...